john-l-hansen/uswds-design/README.md

 - versioning design decisions
 - publishing improvements for broader reuse

-The goal is to make shared systems easier to improve without requiring every contributor to work in the same design file.
+The goal is to make shared systems easier to improve while preserving centralized ownership and governance models.

+---

+# Current Workflow Observations

+Early discussions around this investigation have highlighted practical review constraints within existing Figma governance models.

+In some environments, contributors may still need to provide source `.fig` files directly for internal review, reposting, or controlled publication workflows.

+This investigation does not attempt to replace centralized governance.

+Instead, it explores how Git-based contribution patterns can support:

+- proposal documentation
+- version history
+- structured review discussions
+- reusable change tracking
+- contribution transparency
+- distributed experimentation prior to adoption

+The goal is to reduce friction around collaborative improvement while preserving centralized ownership and publication controls.

 ---